primaulia/hotel_data_api/README.md

 - Improve the readability of the code

 #### V2 Improvements
 - As there are possibilities that the data doesn't provide any coordinates for the map.
-Introduce `geocoder` gem to fill the empty value
+Introduce the `geocoder` gem to fill the empty value
 - Introduce a simple cache on the response endpoint
 - Setup a deployed server for testing purposes

 #### Future improvements
-- Separate the processing strategy of each API supplier's endpoints into a different class that can share transformation methods
+- Separate the processing strategy of each API supplier's endpoints into different classes that can share transformation methods
--